JamesDSource/HeapsComponentsBase/README.md

 # HeapsComponentsBase
-A basic game structor for heaps, with some additional libraries
+A basic game structure for heaps, with some additional libraries Uses a components system.

+Features
+  - Collisions
+  - Pathfinding
+  - Camera System